Notes on the Geography of Malawi: Zomba

 Zomba, the capital of Nyasaland through the period of British rule, must be one of the least known African capitals.
 John Gunther, the indefatigable postwar traveler-reporter, wrote that Zomba "is seldom visited.
 Nobody lives here but government servants" (Inside Africa, 1955, p.
 639).
 Those servants must have been the reason one unnamed chief secretary called the place "an official zoo" (B. Pachai, "The Story of Malawi's Capitals: Old and New: 1891-1969, in The Society of Malawi Journal, 24:1, 1971, p.
 48).
 A more recent historian of Malawi calls the place simply "one of the smallest and most beautiful colonial capitals in Africa" (John McCracken, A History of Malawi, 2012, p.
 284).

 Johnston was seduced by the scenery.
 "Blantyre was pretty," he wrote, "but Zomba was superb."
 As for Zomba being close to the slave route that ran from the south end of Lake Nyasa to the coast, that was all to the good for Johnston and would make it easier for him to crush the trade.
-The only negative was that the people of Blantyre would be miffed and rightly worried that the growth of their city would be crippled if the capital were set up 40 miles east.
+The only negative was that the people of Blantyre would be miffed and rightly worried that the growth of their city would be crippled if the capital were set up 40 miles to the east.
 That was fine with Buchanan, who didn't get along with the people at Blantyre, and Johnston didn't worry overmuch about it.
-He had little use for missionaries.
+He had little use for missionaries or the Mandala traders.

 A residency for the British consul was built on a bit of the 100 acres acquired for a Consulate in 1885.
 The price, Baker writes, was "96 yards of blue calico, 48 yards of white calico, two red handkerchiefs, six Arab scarves, two Muscat scarves, one Japanned tin dispatch box, three looking-glasses, and three knives" (p.
 78).